latolukasz/beeorm-doc/docs/guide/crud.md

 engine.Flush(category)
 ```

-## Loading entities
+## Loading Entities

-There are many ways to load entities from database when we know primary key.
+There are several ways to load entities from the database when you know the primary key.

-You can use `engine.Load()` method:
+You can use the `engine.Load()` method:

 <code-group>
 <code-block title="code">